Konrad Henlein

-Konrad Ernst Eduard Henlein (6 May 1898 – 10 May 1945) was a Sudeten German politician in Czechoslovakia before World War II.
-After Nazi Germany invaded and occupated Czechoslovakia he became the Gauleiter and Reichsstatthalter of Reichsgau Sudetenland.
+Konrad Ernst Eduard Henlein (6 May 1898 – 10 May 1945) was a Sudeten German politician in Czechoslovakia, before World War II.
+After Nazi Germany invaded and occupied Czechoslovakia, he became the Gauleiter and Reichsstatthalter of Reichsgau Sudetenland.

 Born in the Austro-Hungarian Empire in 1898, Henlein served in the Austro-Hungarian Army in World War I. The Austrian Empire collapsed after that, and the Sudetenland, where Henlein lived, became part of newly created Czechoslovakia.

 He became active in the Deutscher Turnverband movement, a German nationalist and Völkisch athletic organization.
 In 1933, after the Machtergreifung of Hitler and his regime, he founded the Sudeten German Party of Czechoslovakia.
 It merged into the Nazi Party in 1939.

 Henlein actively lobbied for Germany to annex the Sudetenland and led the Sudetendeutsches Freikorps in the Sudeten German uprising in September 1938 that led to the Munich Agreement and the German occupation of the Sudetenland.
 After the occupation in October 1938, he formally joined the Nazi Party and the Schutzstaffel (SS) and was appointed Gauleiter of Reichsgau Sudetenland.
 He became Reichsstatthalter of Reichsgau Sudetenland when it was formed on 1 May 1939, and was responsible for mass deportations to extermination camps.
-He died on 8 May 1945 (Victory in Europe Day) in American custody by suicide.
+He died on 10 May 1945 in American custody by suicide.

 Early life

-Henlein was born in Maffersdorf (now Vratislavice nad Nisou) near Reichenberg, Liberec, in what was then Bohemian crown land of Austria-Hungary.
+Henlein was born in Maffersdorf in Bohemia, Austria-Hungary (now Vratislavice nad Nisou, part of Liberec in the Czech Republic).
 His father, Konrad Henlein Sr., worked as an accounts clerk.
 His mother, Hedvika Anna Augusta Dworatschek (Dvořáčková), came from a Czech family of German Bohemian origin.

 Henlein attended business school in Gablonz (Jablonec nad Nisou) and in World War I entered the Austro-Hungarian Army as a military volunteer (Kriegsfreiwilliger), assigned to the k.u.k.
 Tiroler Kaiser-Jäger-Regiment # 3.
 In May 1916 he attended officer candidate school, then was assigned to k.u.k.
 Infanterie-Regiment Nr.
 27, based in Graz.
 He saw Italian Front service in the Dolomites at Monte Forno, Mont Sief, and Monte Maletta between May 1916 and 17 November 1917.

 He was severely wounded, then captured by Italian soldiers, and spent the rest of the war as a POW on Asinara Island, where he studied the history of the German Turner (gymnastics) movement of Friedrich Ludwig Jahn.
 His experiences as a Frontkämpfer (front-line fighter), gassed on the Italian front played an important role in shaping his politics.
 His self-image as a fighter for the Sudeten community was crucial to his subsequent career.